mohit270/studentManagement/README.md

 # studentManagement
-Explore an elegant Student Management System built in C++ with OOP.
-Add, display, search, update, and delete student records effortlessly.
-Enjoy its modular design, efficiency, and scalability.
-Discover the harmonious integration of functionality on my GitHub profile.
+Discover an elegant Student Management System project implemented using object-oriented programming in C++.
+This project showcases five key features: adding, displaying, searching, updating, and deleting student records.
+With a modular and extensible design, it offers efficiency, readability, and scalability.
+Explore the source code on my GitHub profile to witness the harmonious integration of functionality, making student data management effortless and delightful.